yfukai/yfukai-pypitemplate/docs/guide.md

 They consist of a virtual environment and a set of commands to run in that environment.

-While Poetry environments allow you to interact with your package during development,
+While uv-managed environments allow you to interact with your package during development,
 Nox environments are used to run developer tools in a reliable and repeatable way across Python versions.